Key messages

 Confidentiality is essential to the development of a trusting professional relationship between doctors and patients.
 It is subject to both legal and ethical safeguards and inappropriate breaches of confidentiality can lead to legal action and to censure by the General Medical Council.
 Patients should be able to expect that the information they give about their health will be kept confidential.

-This guidance stresses the legal and ethical requirement to respect the choices of competent adults.
+This guidance stresses the legal and ethical requirement to respect the choices of adults with capacity.
 Victims of domestic abuse are frequently vulnerable, sometimes extremely so, even though they may retain the cognitive abilities to make decisions on their own behalf.

 Where adults consider themselves to be at risk from those close to them, they may also be concerned that a disclosure of information may put them at greater risk.
 If an abusive partner is interviewed by the police or social services for example, abuse may be intensified.
 The importance of adults who may be at risk of harm being able to control the disclosure of their own information is therefore clear.